Fahim-Azwad/Fahim-Azwad.github.io/README.md

 I'm a Computer Science graduate who has conducted research with [Prof. Mahbubul Alam Majumdar](https://www.bracu.ac.bd/about/people/mahbubul-alam-majumdar-phd){:target="_blank"}, [Prof. Md Sadek Ferdous](https://scholar.google.co.uk/citations?user=DnQAee0AAAAJ&hl=en){:target="_blank"}, and [Prof. Md.
 Golam Rabiul Alam](https://scholar.google.com/citations?user=t4GrJR4AAAAJ&hl=en){:target="_blank"} at BRAC University.
 Recently, I served as a Data Integration Manager and Web Developer at [FazTrack LLC, Arizona](https://faztrack.com/){:target="_blank"}, where I oversaw the website transition for [Treehouse Communities](https://rootsmg.com/){:target="_blank"}.
-I managed the data for over 700+ RV homes across 114 US properties until it was acquired by Roots Management Group.
+I managed data for over 700 RV homes across 114 US properties until the company was acquired by Roots Management Group.

 As data inference, AI, and blockchain create amazing opportunities worldwide, I'm excited to be part of the movement making these transformative technologies accessible, particularly in Southeast Asia's social and medical sectors.
 The challenge lies in the technical expertise these innovations demand.
 My mission is to bridge this gap by creating user-friendly interfaces that democratize these powerful technologies, making them accessible to everyone – not just programmers and domain experts.